 Participating students pay a highly subsidized program fee determined by the program length.
-The Summer Quarter 2022-23 program fee is $600 for three-week programs and $800 for programs that are four weeks.
+The Summer Quarter 2023-24 program fee is $600 for three-week programs and $800 for programs that are four weeks.
+(For academic year 2024-25, the program fee will increase to $750 for three-week programs and $1000 for four-week seminars.)
 These fees represent a small fraction of the total operational costs and are subject to increase in future years.

 Stanford provides students on seminars with: